 Also Serving Toronto & Canadian Clients

-While this page focuses on NYC, we also provide certified translation services across Canada, with deep expertise in the Canadian regulatory context.
-If you have a cross-border need — documents going from Canada to the US for an immigration matter, or US documents needed for a Canadian application — we are well positioned to handle both sides.
-See our certified translator Toronto page for our Canadian service offering.
+This page focuses on NYC, but we also provide certified translation services across Canada, with deep expertise in the Canadian regulatory context and credentialing through bodies such as the Association of Translators and Interpreters of Ontario and its national counterpart, the Canadian Translators, Terminologists and Interpreters Council.
+If you have a cross-border need, documents going from Canada to the US for an immigration matter, or US documents needed for a Canadian application, we’re set up to handle both sides.
+Canadian applications follow their own rules, and IRCC’s translation requirements differ from the USCIS standard described above, so we prepare each document to the standard of the country it’s headed for.
+See our certified translator Toronto page for our Canadian service offering, or our guide to getting documents translated for IRCC.

 Frequently Asked Questions About Certified Translation Services in NYC